-Neighbourhood Watch Signs are only available in communities with a Neighbourhood Watch program and a trained ENW Community Representative or Neighbourhood Watch Ambassador.
+Neighbourhood Watch Signs are only available in communities with a Neighbourhood Watch program that have a trained ENW Community Representative or Ambassador to conduct the program.

-- An ENW Community Representative or Ambassador can request a Sign Program package from ENW (by email to firstname.lastname@example.org).
+- An ENW Community Representative or Ambassador can request to start a Neighbourhood Sign Program by emailng email@example.com.

-- ENW will provide a link to the online application will be provided.
+- ENW will provide a link to the online application.

-- ENW will prepare the package and lending materials as requested.
-An email will be sent when the Sign Program package is ready for picked-up from the ENW Office.
+- ENW will prepare a program package and the lending materials as requested.
+An email will be sent when the Sign Program package is ready for pick-up from the ENW Office.

-- The Community Rep / Ambassador leads the program in the community (in accordance with the ENW training).
+- The Community Rep / Ambassador will lead the program in the community in accordance with their ENW training.

 - Along with other community volunteers, a door-to-door campaign is conducted.